Tuesday, 28 April 2015

 KANCHA AAMER MISHTI ACHAR / RAW MANGO SWEET PICKLE

-The mango season is on and I can very well see its reflection everywhere.... from shakes to desserts to pickles....we call it achar.... a South Asian condiment.
-The very mention of achar / pickle brings forth many a sweet memories.
+The mango season is on, I can see its reflection everywhere.... in shakes, desserts, pickles....
+South Asian pickle variety is our achar.... a condiment.
+The mention of achar / pickle brings forth many a sweet memories.
 Our mom used to prepare pickles with mango, tamarind, elephant apple, mainly sweet ones using jaggery considering Bengal's love for sweets.
 I remember only the lemon pickle she made was a sour one.
 She did prepare one sour mango pickle which I loved very much.

-Our daddy had to have little bit of sweet pickle with his fish curry and rice, hence that sweet pickle fair had predominance at our home, made with sour jujube, elephant apple, raw mangoes.
-That simplistic love story was so typical of that generation..... altogether a different generation, a different perspective of life....
+Our daddy had to have little bit of sweet pickle with his fish curry and rice, hence sweet pickles had predominance in our home, made with sour jujube, elephant apple, raw mangoes.
+That simplistic love story was typical of that generation..... altogether a different generation, a different perspective of life....
 They hardly shared any amount of romance between them!

-Coming back to pickle, ever since I saw the raw green mangoes in the market, I was planning to prepare some achar for my senior who loves it with his flat breads, even if the flat breads are accompanied by veggies and meat.
-Though he prefers the sour pickle in oil, I prepared this sweet one, with a typical Bengali dry roasted ground spice mix.
+Coming back to pickle, ever since I saw the raw green mangoes in the market, I was planning to prepare some achar for my senior who loves it with hand rolled breads, even if they are accompanied by vegetables and meat.
+Though he prefers sour pickle in oil, I prepared this sweet one, with a typical Bengali dry roasted ground spice mix added to it.
 I prepared this KANCHA AAMER MISHTI ACHAR yesterday evening.
 What you see in the picture has to be kept under the sun for a week and then stored in a jar.

 INGREDIENTS : [ for the dry spice mix]